All articles

 Is face swap safe?

 The technology is neutral — the same computer-vision pipeline powers photo editors, video effects, and AR filters.
-Whether a specific face swap app is safe depends on where it processes your photos (cloud vs. on-device), how long it retains them, and whether it shares biometric data with third parties.
-On-device apps like Face Swap AI eliminate the largest privacy risks by never uploading your face to a server.
+Whether a specific face swap app is safe depends mostly on whether it ties your face to an identity: does it force you to create an account, how long does it retain your data, and does it share biometric data with third parties.
+Apps like Face Swap AI reduce the biggest identity risk by using an anonymous device key with no account, so a swap is never linked to your name, email, or profile.

 Yes, for personal and creative use with consenting faces.
 It becomes illegal when used to create non-consensual intimate content (federal crime under the TAKE IT DOWN Act), to commit fraud or impersonation, or to produce undisclosed political deepfakes in the 30 states that require labeling.
 As of 2026, 46 US states have deepfake-specific legislation.
 The short version: swap your own face for fun, get consent for others, and never create intimate or deceptive content.